 - Don’t be afraid to do drive-byes.
 I actually have found highchairs by the side of the road … twice.
-These were not yukky, old or broken down.
-They were in pretty good condition and Peg-Perego which sell for up to $300, for FREE!
+These were not yukky, old, or broken down.
+They were in pretty good condition and Peg-Perego which sells for up to $300, for FREE!

 - Be creative.
 One time I noticed something behind a patio business.
 Apparently, they had renovated a home and the homeowner got rid of a playhouse his kids no longer used.
 They said I could have it.
 It was FREE!
 All I had to do was haul it home (I can’t remember how I pulled that off).
 I’ve had it for years.

 - Finally, if you can’t afford it, DIY it.
 Get to pinning!
 There are so many things you can make yourself or find at the dollar stores.
 Check out the boards on Pinterest for some fun ideas.

 Is that it?
 Seven ways not good enough?
 Well, you are in luck if you are still asking …

 I’m glad you asked because here are quite a few other ways you can pick up great buys to outfit your child care while staying on a reasonable budget.

 See if your local CCR has a toy rental program.
 Mine does and allows providers to check out books, equipment, toys, etc. This is a great resource for new providers who don’t really have the budget to make big purchases yet.

 I have written before about developing collaborations with fellow providers and how beneficial such relationships can be.
 If you know a few other providers offer to swap toys or equipment with them.
 Don’t know anyone?
 Check out some Facebook swap groups for child care.

 Parents are primed for fundraiser events.
 Think about a bake sale or something easy to raise a few dollars for your child care purchases.